kubernetes/website/docs/getting-started-guides/windows/index.md

 - Horizontal Pod Autoscaling for Windows Server Container pods has not been verified to work end-to-end
 - Hyper-V Containers are not supported

-[!Warning]
-As of this writing, the Kube-proxy binary requires a pending Kubernetes [pull request](https://github.com/kubernetes/kubernetes/pull/56529) to work properly.
+> As of this writing, the Kube-proxy binary requires a pending Kubernetes [pull request](https://github.com/kubernetes/kubernetes/pull/56529) to work properly.
 You may need to build the binaries [manually](#Build) to work around this.